semio-community/semio-community.github.io/src/components/detail/README.md

 #### `StatusBadge.tsx`
 Badge component for displaying status indicators.
 (Now located in `detail/legacy/`.)

-#### `BasicChip.astro` (referenced, not in this directory)
+#### `BasicChip`
 Simple chip component for tags and categories.
-Lives in `components/ui/BasicChip.astro`.

-#### `PersonPopoverWrapper.astro` (referenced, not in this directory)
-Wrapper for displaying person information with hover popover.
-Lives in `components/people/PersonPopoverWrapper.astro`.

-#### `OrganizationChip.astro` (referenced, not in this directory)
+Implemented in React (`components/ui/BasicChip.tsx`) and now imported directly from Astro routes.

+#### `OrganizationChip`
 Chip component for displaying organization references.
-Lives in `components/ui/OrganizationChip.astro`.
+Use the React implementation in `components/ui/OrganizationChip.tsx` and pass the organization metadata from the route.

 ## Deprecated Components